 Enjoy wine tasting at a real farm winery in New York's Hudson Valley.
 Our wines are made from our own vineyards, orchards and from across the state.
 We make Chardonnay, Cabernet Franc, Riesling, barrel fermented reds, as well as delicious fruit wines including Hard Apple Cider.
 Every wine is produced in a "limited edition" with almost every bottle spoken for as soon as its made.
-So you'll only find our wine at the tasting room, in our online shop and a few great stores throughout New York.

 A Few Things to Know:

-3) Tastings are $6 per person with over 12 wines to choose from
+3) Tastings are $6 per person with over 12 wines to choose from 6 or more Ciders and Mead.

 4) There is live music every Saturday and Sunday from 2-5pm during May through October